-PRIMARY HEALTH CARE NURSE PRACTITIONER DIPLOMA
+PRIMARY HEALTH CARE NURSE PRACTITIONER DIPLOMA (PHCNP Diploma)

-The PHCNP Diploma program is a one-year, full-time or two-year, part-time course of study for nurses who already have a master's degree and wish to prepare for advanced practice in primary health care nursing.
+The PHCNP Diploma program is a one-year, full-time or two-year, part-time course of study for nurses who already have a master's degree and wish to develop advanced skills and knowledge for advanced practice in primary care settings.
+Successful completion of the program allows you to apply to complete the Canadian family/all-ages nurse practitioner licensure examination.